+Comprehensively view every provider in your health setting, while you measure and monitor their performance and share that data with relevant parties.
 Assessing provider performance requires a fair process built around relevant data and shareable outputs.
-But knowing what to measure, how to collect meaningful data from numerous and disparate sources, and the best way to share robust reports remains a struggle for many healthcare organizations.
+However, knowing what to measure, how to collect meaningful data from numerous and disparate sources, and the best way to share robust reports remains a struggle for many healthcare organizations.

-With our Evaluate solutions from VerityStream, you can measure, monitor and share provider performance insights to comply with regulatory requirements, while also improving the quality of care delivered.
-Combined, these solutions present a holistic view of provider performance – from procedure volume reports of “how many” and drillable clinical outcomes data of “how well” – to a streamlined review of individual cases.
+With Evaluate by VerityStream, you get the process, content, and data needed to support peer review and ongoing/focused professional practice evaluation (OPPE and FPPE) and the insight required to improve patient care while in compliance with regulations.
+This presents a holistic view of provider performance – from procedure volume reports of “how many” and drillable clinical outcomes data of “how well” – to a streamlined review of individual cases.
 The processes defined, data collected, and knowledge generated by Evaluate provides actionable information that enables clinical and administrative leaders to ensure patients receive competent care from qualified people.

 Analyze provider-specific volumes related to granted privileges.

 Drive evidence-based performance improvement, while supporting compliance with regulatory requirements.

 Electronically track, document and share case review activities from initial screening through committee determination.

 The Joint Commission announced the requirement for OPPE in 2007, in order to give organizations time to formulate their strategies for compliance by January 1, 2008 (the date on which OPPE requirements became effective).
 We are now in our 10th year of being required to have an OPPE process in place.